Skeptical US lawmakers grill TikTok CEO over safety, content - KESQ

 ByteDance admitted in December that it fired four employees last summer who accessed data on two journalists and people connected to them while attempting to uncover the source of a leaked report about the company.

-Chew pushed back against the idea that TikTok’s ownership was an issue.
+“Ownership is not at the core of addressing these concerns,” Chew said.

-“Trust is about actions we take,” Chew said.
-“Ownership is not at the core of addressing these concerns.”
+China has also said it would oppose any U.S. attempts to force ByteDance to sell the app.

 In one of the most dramatic moments, Republican Rep. Kat Cammack played a TikTok video that showed a shooting gun with a caption that included the House committee holding the hearing, with the exact date before it was formally announced.